binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 pw.x < scf_topTc.in > scf_topTc.out
 pw.x < scf_topC.in  > scf_topC.out
 pw.x < scf_bridge.in > scf_bridge.out
-Choose the structure with the **lowest total energy**, and also tot and abs magnetisation need to be zero.
+Choose the structure with the **lowest total energy**, and also total and absolute magnetisation need to be zero.

 ## 2. Optimise the structure (vc-relax)
 Run variable-cell relaxation: